jnozzi/cocoadev.com/markdown/LookingForFreelanceCocoaDeveloper.md

 I'm looking for a capable freelance Cocoa developer to assist me in completing a project.
 Any interested parties, please submit your contact information.
 Thanks!
 I'm not really understanding the basis for this Wiki site, so I'm hoping I posted this in the right place - in the right manner.

 *For one, it might be a good idea to post an e-mail address so that people can get in touch privately rather than publicly... as to whether such is well-suited for this website, that's gonna be up for discussion.
-I don't mind, but this isn't my site; it's everyone's. -- General/RobRix*
+I don't mind, but this isn't my site; it's everyone's. -- RobRix*

-*I would prefer a General/FreelanceCocoaDevelopers page so more of these don't pop up.
-Make it so we can add/remove ourselves from our General/CocoaDevUsers pages and stick a link to it on the front page. /thinking out loud*
+*I would prefer a FreelanceCocoaDevelopers page so more of these don't pop up.
+Make it so we can add/remove ourselves from our CocoaDevUsers pages and stick a link to it on the front page. /thinking out loud*

 Also, you may want to note the geographic location as a paid collaboration may be difficult to do legitimately across certain borders ...